jonathan-foucher/spring-boot-redis-stream-example/README.md

 ```

 A custom health checker was added to check if the stream subscription is still active
-It might be inactive when connection to redis is lost and won't recover the subscription
+It might be inactive when connection to valkey is lost and won't recover the subscription
 ```
 curl --request GET \
   --url http://localhost:8080/redis-stream-example/actuator/health